T3chfalcon/t3chfalcon/README.md

 - 🌱 I’m currently learning **anything/everything about Offensive Security**

-- 💬 Ask me about **Malware Development, Red Teaming, Cybersecurity?**
+- 💬 Ask me about **Malware Development, Red Teaming, Cybersecurity**

 - 📫 How to reach me **on X @t3chfalcon**